 A Few Words About the Search for Developers

-We talked about what stages an idea must go through to turn into reality.
+We talked about what stages an idea must go through to turn it into reality.
 But how much will it cost?
-It is not difficult to calculate the price of work on a project if you know the approximate terms and the rate of an IT company.
-Consider an example: business analysis can take about 100 hours, UI/UX design between 450 and 650 hours, testing 640 hours, back-end and front-end 2300 and 940 hours, process management 250 hours.
+It is not difficult to calculate the price of work on a project if you know an IT company’s approximate terms and rates.
+Consider an example: business analysis can take about 100 hours, UI/UX design between 450 and 650 hours, testing 640 hours, back-end and front-end 2300 and 940 hours, and process management 250 hours.
 Add up all the time costs (in this case, 5330 hours) and multiply them by the hourly rate.

 Eastern Europe offers the best price/quality ratio and a wide pool of talent.
 Ukraine ranks first in offshore development: the cost varies from $19 to $50 per hour.
-In the US and Canada, this figure can reach $77 and $65 per hour, respectively.
+This figure can reach $77 and $65 per hour in the US and Canada, respectively.

-Telemedicine business opens up wide opportunities for service, and research confirms this.
+Telemedicine software development opens up wide opportunities for service, and research confirms this.
 SingleCare for January 2021 reported that almost 70% of patients chose such technologies to fight against common diseases and 44% for chronic ones.
-In addition, 65% prefer to be monitored remotely after hospitalization, and about 35% prefer to undergo examinations in this way.
+In addition, 65% prefer to be monitored remotely after hospitalization, and about 35% prefer to undergo examinations this way.
 Overall, 78% said they were satisfied with the experience.
-So, by starting a telehealth business, you will get optimal conditions for scaling and a positive impact on your budget.
+So, by starting a telemedicine software development process, you will get optimal conditions for scaling and a positive impact on your budget.

 If you need help with telemedicine applications for healthcare, contact the IntelliSoft team.
 With 10+ years of experience in telemedicine app development solutions, we know how to deliver the project while meeting all the regulations.